muratk5n/thirdwave/en/README.md

 Mobilizing the other side was easy.
 The fall of the Berlin Wall scared the shit ouf Dems anyway, they moved to center, low income folk were now out, office-dwelling shitlibs were in.
-Dangle little Kennedy-cool in front of them, pick and choose from civil right movements, its era, good to go.
+Dangle little Kennedy-cool in front of them, pick and choose from the civil right movement, its era, done.
 "Get red in the face" when Vietnam is mentioned, celebrate the bombing of Libya.
 Mobilize the media, now you have good drama in your hands.

 ---